It’s not news to anyone I know that I’m quite the introvert, and as such sometimes it makes travel that little bit harder than it needs to be…

 💺 Pre-book seats for flights

-By pre-booking your seats for flights you’re able to make sure you can get a seat that you are comfortable in – me myself, love the window seat as I can lean on the wall and have a little space that’s mine.
+By pre-booking your seats for flights you’re able to make sure you can get a seat that you are comfortable in – personally I love the window seat as I can lean on the wall and have a little space that’s mine.
 Others prefer the aisle seat so that they can get up and walk around whenever they like without having to ask anyone to move.
-It’s up to you.
+I’m not sure if there’s anyone who likes the middle seat?
+Let me know if that’s you… haha!

 Another universal sign for ‘don’t talk to me’.